J-0987/challenge-18/README.md

 - [Contact / Questions](#contact--questions)

 ## Installation
-To install this app, simply fork the repo, and clone down to your local machine.
-Then in the CLI at relative dir run 'npm i' to get all dependancies required for sucessful run of the package.
-Download MongoDB and MongoDB-Compass, which will display data in this application.

-## Usage (Instructions/How-To Use)
-To use the package run 'npm start' which will sync the database and start the server.
-First ensure that you have ran an npm i to intall all necessary packages.

-Nodemon is a dependency included in this application, so 'npm run dev' will also work with additional details whilst the app is running.
+To install this app, do the following:
+- Clone the repo to your local machine.
+- Install dependancies by running the following command in your terminal `npm install`
+- Run the application by typing the following command in your terminal `npm start`

+- Ensure you have MongoDB and Compass installed

 ## Demo / Screenshots
 Demo Video URL: <a href=">Demo Link</a>